infinilabs/crawler/README.md

 * -log option : logging level,can be set to `trace`,`debug`,`info`,`warn`,`error`  default is `info`

+## Stopping Gopa ##

+it's safety to press `ctrl+c to` stop the current running Gopa,Gopa will handle this,saving the checkpoint, you may restore the job later,the world is still in your hand.

-## Blocks ##
+## Loving By Gopa ##

-Standing on the shoulders of giants,thanks for these goodies.
+Gopa is standing on the shoulders of giants,thanks for the following goodies.

 * https://github.com/zeebo/sbloom
 * http://code.google.com/p/weed-fs